TheHappyKoala/Harmony-of-the-Spheres/README.md

 * Clean up the scene module
 * Develop an integrator with an adaptive time step
-* Create a particle system that will allow simulating planetary rings, galaxies and more - BIG COMMIT COMING SOON
+* Create a particle system that will allow simulating planetary rings, galaxies and more
 * Add collisions (this point is subject to point 2 getting ticked off first)
 * Look into using web workers and or shaders to offload physics calculations from the main thread
 * Write a JPL Horizons client in Node to automate the fetching of orbital state vectors for Solar System scenarios